btsimonh/lede-vagrant/README.md

 It would be nice if we could get the Lede source to NOT have filenames which can't be represented in windows....
 I'll work on that :).

+Default configuration:
+if you have an existing .config file, you can place this in <root folder>/source/.config and the provision.sh will copy it to your source folder after getting the Lede sources.

 Other Caveats:
 1. Linux & OSX hosts: